Part 2: Why Mission Matters

 To leverage the power of mission, we can begin with these 5 steps:

-- Revisit our mission.
-Does it inspire and attract?
+- Revisit your firm’s mission.
+Does it attract and inspire?
 Does it advance both sides of the “Talent-Client” equation?
 Is it able to guide us to where we want to be?
 Is it a brand we want to be associated with as both leaders and employees?

-- Revisit our mindset toward talent.
-Have we considered the mission of our employees?
-Do we know the “purpose” our work serves in their lives?
-Do we have a specific plan to optimize and advance it?
+- Revisit your mindset toward talent.
+Have you considered the mission of your employees?
+Do you know the “purpose” our work serves in their lives?
+Do you have a specific plan to optimize and advance it?

-- Reimagine our “employee development” and “employee relationship management” systems to maximize growth and engagement.
+- Reimagine your “employee development” and “employee relationship management” systems to maximize growth and engagement.

-- Redesign our work, performance, and incentive systems around our mission to make it happen.
+- Redesign your work, performance, and incentive systems around our mission to make it happen.

-- Invest in and celebrate great project (… or product, patient, claim, case) management and execution as the key to realizing our mission and advancing our organization and industry.
+- Invest in and celebrate great project management and execution as the key to realizing your mission and advancing your firm and industry.

-There is major change taking place across the business world.
-Despite our great work and the value we provide, we need to adapt if we want to attract, inspire, and remain relevant.
+Even before COVID-19, the new era was forcing major change in the engineering, architecture, and construction industry.
+Despite our great work and vital role, we need to adapt as leaders and organizations if we want to attract, inspire, and remain relevant.

-Our mission can be more than website text or words on the wall.
-Our mission has the power to produce wins for our clients, our talent, our organizations, and beyond.
+Our mission must be more than website text or words on the wall.
+Our mission must have the power to produce wins for our clients, our talent, our organizations, and beyond.

 It’s not only possible, it’s essential for our future viability.

-You can also check out Part 1 of this series through this link: Part 1 – Developing Our People Strategy.
+You can also check out Part 1 of this series “Why We Must Focus More On Our People”.